XmHongBIT/MRI-GNP/README.md

 ## Citation

-If you find this work useful in your research, please consider citing our preprint:
+If you find this work useful in your research, please consider citing our preprint!
 ```bash
 @article{mri_gnp_preprint_2025,
   title={{MRI-Based Deep Learning System for Noninvasive Neuropathological Profiling of Adult-Type Diffuse Glioma}},